bs22iu/Enso_docstest/docs/_pages/ManagingInterviews.md

 # Managing Interviews Using Enso

-First, click on the blue **Interviews** button as in the screenshot above.
-You’ll see an **interview administration** page that looks something like this:
+First, click on the blue **Interviews** button in the top menu (as shown in the image below).
+You’ll see an interview administration page that looks something like this:

 ![Untitled](https://bs22iu.github.io/Enso_docstest/assets/img/ManagingInterviews/Untitled.png)

 From this page, you will be able to accomplish the following tasks, in three categories:

-1. **Conducting interviews**
+- **Conducting interviews**
-    1. Begin new interviews
+    - Begin new interviews
-    2. Continue interviews that have been interrupted
+    - Continue interviews that have been interrupted
-2. **Managing interview data**
+- **Managing interview data**
-    1. Check to make sure interview data are uploaded to the server
+    - Check to make sure interview data are uploaded to the server
-    2. Upload interview data to server
+    - Upload interview data to server
-    3. Delete interview data from the tablet
+    - Delete interview data from the tablet
-3. **Managing installed surveys**
+- **Managing installed surveys**
-    1. Reload surveys to the tablet (“device”)
+    - Reload surveys to the tablet (“device”)
-    2. Install new surveys to the tablet (“device”)
+    - Install new surveys to the tablet (“device”)

 The next sections walk through the components of this page first, then steps for each task in each category.